loopeer/PullSwitcher/README.md

 This library is learn from [liaohuqiu/android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh) and learn the pull to next layout effect from [zzz40500/Android-PullToNextLayout](https://github.com/zzz40500/Android-PullToNextLayout), this fragments adapter make the fragment hide or show in the activity.
 So, you can keep data in those.

 I hava use three example fragment contains the recyclerview, scrollview and viewpager.
 And you can use others by yourself.
-But don't forget to add that view to **checkContentCanBePulledUp(View view)** and **checkContentCanBePulledDown(View view)**

 Screeshot
 ====